willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR13/globetrotter/README.md

 ...
 ```

-If it does not already exist, create a file 'src/themes/unicorn-app-theme.scss':
+If it does not already exist, create a file 'src/themes/unicorn-app-theme.scss' with the following content:

 ```javascript
 @import '~@angular/material/core/theming/all-theme';